Surinder Arora: Net worth

 In 2009, he was ranked at 388 in The Times list of the richest people in the UK with a net worth of £140 million.
 In 2013, The Sunday Times Rich List (STRL) estimated his worth to be £356 million.
-In May 2019, following a revaluation of his hotels, his net worth rose by £780 million to £1.129 billion.
+In May 2019, following a revaluation of his hotels, the Evening Standard estimated his net worth at £1.129 billion.

 Politics and public life

 Arora was a public supporter of the Labour Party under Tony Blair, though he opposed the 2003 Iraq War.
-He is currently a member of the New Enterprise Council, a group of entrepreneurs that advises the Conservative Party on business policy.
+He is a member of the New Enterprise Council, a group of entrepreneurs that advises the Conservative Party on business policy.
 He is also a member of the London Skills And Employment Board, and deputy chairman of Wentworth Golf Club.

 Personal life

 Arora is married to Sunita Arora with three children, and lives in Wentworth, UK.